typekit/webfontloader/README.md

-# WebFont JS
+# WebFont Loader

-WebFont JS gives you added control when using linked fonts via `@font-face`.
+WebFont Loader gives you added control when using linked fonts via `@font-face`.
 It provides a common interface to loading fonts regardless of the source, then adds a standard set of events you may use to control the loading experience.

 ## Get Started

-Link to the WebFont JS library, then tell it which fonts to load.
+Link to the WebFont Loader library, then tell it which fonts to load.
 Here we'll load fonts from Google.

     <script src="http://ajax.googleapis.com/ajax/libs/webfont/1.0.0/webfont.js"></script>